ralna/free-form-sas-inversion/README.md

 # Free-form SAS Inversion for SAXS/SANS
 A package for the free-form inversion of Small Angle Scattering problems arising from X-ray and Neutron sources.

-This is an orders of magnitude faster and vastly improved algorithm over that proposed in: https://journals.iucr.org/j/issues/2022/04/00/jl5041/index.html
+This is an improved algorithm and implementation over that proposed in: https://journals.iucr.org/j/issues/2022/04/00/jl5041/index.html

 ## Overview of SAS Inversion